 EcoSpold01 to ILCD (1.0) format, 35 pages: conversion_documentation_EcoSpold01_to_ILCD_public.pdf

 EcoSpold02 to ILCD (1.0) format, 38 pages: conversion_documentation_EcoSpold02_to_ILCD_public.pdf

 ILCD (1.0) to EcoSpold01 format, 59 pages: conversion_documentation_ILCD_to_EcoSpold01_public.pdf

 ILCD (1.0) to EcoSpold01 format, 61 pages: conversion_documentation_ILCD_to_EcoSpold02_public.pdf

-Since ecoinvent 3 was not released yet, the EcoSpold02 format follows the official format specification which is different from the format as it is used now in the ecoinvent database and in the ecoeditor, see also the comment on the open source page.
+Since ecoinvent 3 was not released yet at the time when the EcoSpold02 format was implemented in the converter, the EcoSpold02 converter format follows the official format specification which is different from the format as it is used now in the ecoinvent database and in the ecoeditor, see also the comment on the open source page.

 Use instructions for the V2 converter (pdf from ppt, 31 pages): converter_howto.pdf

 For the very first release of the converter, we provided a complete, web-based documentation which we re-post here, in version 1.1: